517: Beginning of the End

 Wait, this isn’t a stick shift!
 Ahhhh!

-Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears using a lever that came up from the floor of the car or that was attached to the steering column.
-This gearshift lever, and indeed any car that had one, was called a “stick shift.”
+Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears by using a third pedal with their left foot and operating a gearshift lever, usually located where the standard automatic shift lever is in most cars, between the driver and passenger seats.
+This lever, and by extension any car that had one, was nicknamed a “stick,” short for “stick shift.”

 [Imitating.]
 He’s not deaf, they’re talking about wheat over here!

 An imitation of Woody Allen in Love and Death, a 1975 feature-length parody of Russian novels.
 Boris Dimitrovich Grushenko (Allen) has a conversation with his cousin Sonja (Diane Keaton) that degenerates into the two agitatedly soliloquizing to the audience; Boris’s is a nonsensical meditation on wheat.
 A sample: “Oh, wheat.
 Lots of wheat.
 Fields of wheat.
 A tremendous amount of wheat!”

 I was in Fury, so I know that.